copperwater/xNetHack/doc/xnh-changelog-6.0.md

   teleport into in normal play (e.g. into a wall or across no-teleport zones).
 - In wizard mode, a message prints when you teleport on a non-teleport level.
 - Grass is restored to the Barbarian quest goal level.
+- Undead iron-haters do not recoil from the touch of iron.

 ### Interface changes